mstanczy/git-workshop/README.md

 ```
  git commit -am "changed button in section 3"
  ```
-24. display the history: "git log".
+24. display the history of commits.
 The 'buttons' branch is now 3 commits ahead of 'master'.
 ```
 git log
 ```